pangeo-data/pangeo-docker-images/README.md

 The images defined in this repository capture reproducible computing environments used by [Pangeo Cloud](https://pangeo.io/cloud.html).
 They build on top of the Ubuntu operating system and include [conda environments](https://conda.io/projects/conda) with a curated set of Python packages for geospatial analysis.
 While intended for Pangeo Cloud, they can be used outside of Pangeo infrastructure too!

-Image are hosted on DockerHub: https://hub.docker.com/u/pangeo
+Images are hosted on DockerHub: https://hub.docker.com/u/pangeo and on Quay.io: https://quay.io/organization/pangeo

 | Image           | Description                                   |  Size | Pulls |
 |-----------------|-----------------------------------------------|--------------|-------------|